Anthracini

 This page contains pictures and information about Bee Flies in Tribe Exoprosopini that we found in the Brisbane area, Queensland, Australia.

 Exoprosopini beeflies usually land on sandy floor or low plants on sandy soil.
 They are active under full sun.
-They will fly away if disturbed, but will return to the same spot a short while later.
-Adult beeflies are nectar feeders and females also feed on pollen for the development of eggs, i.e., they are the pollinators.
+They will fly away if disturbed, but return to the same spot a short while later.
+Adult beeflies are nectar feeders.
+Females also feed on pollen for the development of eggs, i.e., they are the pollinators.

 Some species of Exoprosopini have the hilltop gathering habit.
 Sometimes a number of male can be found near the summit of isolated hilltops.